igor-m/dho-remote/README.md

 * Scale the vertical setting such that the signal is a big as possible, but don't let it clip (or use AUTO setting)
 * Press "Plot" and you will get a Bode plot from 20Hz to well above 20kHz.

+## Example of measuring an crystal
+Watch this [youtube video](https://www.youtube.com/watch?v=M2XBamR0O_g) to see how you a crystal can be measured.

 # Plot navigation
 The plots are made by pyplot.
 See [Navigation keyboard shortcuts](https://matplotlib.org/stable/users/explain/figure/interactive.html#navigation-keyboard-shortcuts)